Potato Green Bean Salad with Olives and Feta Cheese is a lovely Greek-inspired twist on traditional potato salad!

 - Add the green beans, olives, feta cheese and toss with more dressing as desired.
 Garnish with lemon slices.

 If serving later, toss potatoes with a small amount of the dressing and refrigerate until needed.
-Add dressing just before serving.
+Add remaining dressing just before serving.